 - Optimises tyre wear

-Indirect: This method uses the existing wheel speed sensors within the anti-lock braking system (ABS) to ‘measure’ tyre pressure by detecting differences in the rate of wheel rotation.
+The only exception within Toyota’s passenger car line-up is the Proace Verso MPV.
+This model is equipped with an indirect system, which uses the existing wheel speed sensors within the anti-lock braking system to ‘measure’ tyre pressure by detecting differences in the rate of wheel rotation.
 A tyre with less air pressure will have a smaller circumference and therefore spin at a faster rate than a wheel that has not lost air pressure.

 Data from the wheel speed sensors is communicated directly to the ABS control unit, which prompts a visible alert for the driver if any wheel speed abnormalities are detected.

-The yellow TPMS warning light looks like the cross-section of a tyre with an exclamation mark inside.
-If the warning symbol illuminates, the air pressure in at least one of your tyres will have dropped below a minimum tolerance level – often a deflation of around 20-25%.
+If the tyre pressure warning light comes on, the air pressure in at least one of your tyres will have dropped below a minimum tolerance level – often a deflation of around 20-25%.
 This may indicate a leak, puncture, or some other kind of damage.

 Dramatic changes in ambient temperature, such as driving from a snow-capped mountain to a warm and sheltered valley, can occasionally cause direct systems to prompt an alert until the temperature has stabilised.
 Similarly, indirect systems can occasionally mistake uneven tyre wear for a fluctuation in tyre pressure.